It’s called a “dive” because of

 The mechanics behind the mild hyperbaric chamber are two-fold.
-The first is that essential element we all need – Oxygen and its life giving properties.
-The second is….you guessed it – Pressure!
+The first is that essential element we all need, Oxygen, and its life giving properties.
+The second is….you guessed it…Pressure!

-So, what is the atmospheric pressure in a fully inflated mild hyperbaric chamber you ask?
-That depends; but let’s assume your chamber is similar to the one we lease at AHS.
-The Chamber is fully pressurized at about 4.4 PSI or ~1.3 atmospheres.
-This is equal to 19.1 lbs. per square inch – that’s about a 4.4 PSI increase if you’re at sea level and a 7.1 PSI increase at 5,800 ft above sea level.
+It depends.
+But let’s say you lease one with us here at Affordable Hyperbaric Solutions.
+When it’s fully pressurized at about 4.4 PSI or ~1.3 atmospheres, the pressure in the chamber is equal to 19.1 pounds per square inch.
+About a 4.4 PSI increase if you’re at sea level.
+And a 7.1 PSI increase at 5,800 feet above sea level where we live.
 You would experience a similar pressure at ~17 1/2 feet below sea level.
 The atmospheric pressure increases more dramatically under water because water weighs a lot more than air – it’s that simple.
 Consider for each 1 foot you descend under sea level the pressure increases by about .025 PSI – so the pressure doubles every 40 feet when you’re down under!
+Interesting!

 1. Atmospheric pressure.
 (2016, June 5).
 In Wikipedia

 2. University of Illinois

-3. hyperbaric. (n.d.).
-Dictionary.com Unabridged.
+3. hyperbaric definition: Dictionary.com Unabridged.
 Retrieved June 09, 2016 from Dictionary.com website